 All other workers including pieceworkers, home workers, agency workers, commission workers, part-time workers and casual workers must receive at least the NMW.

-From the 1 October 2013, the Agricultural Wages (England and Wales) Order 2012 no longer applies in England.
-Agricultural and horticultural workers in England employed after that date must be paid the appropriate NMW rate (see above).
+Agricultural and horticultural workers in England employed after 1st October 2013 must be paid the appropriate NMW rate (see above).